Home MusicBiographyPhysics

 The second movement is yet another waltz, as I have written altogether too many already.
 I wouldn’t recommend trying to dance to this one.

 The finale is a big fast ending, inspired by my inspiration of albuterol as an inhaled medication for my COPD.
 One of the main problems of this disease (as well as my arthritis) is extreme fatigue; albuterol is a potent stimulant, as well as helping breathing.
-Only lasts three or four hours, but does the job.

 Performance notes

-The viola is going to have a balance issue matched against potentially louder instruments.
-Skilled performers can compensate; also, it is fine with me if the viola is either amplified or electric, such as an electric 5-string violin.
+It is fine with me if the viola is either amplified or electric, such as an electric 5-string violin.